 NEW SECTION.
 Section 82.
 Federal, state, local contributions.
-In order to diminish the administrative burden of maintaining eligibility records for programs transferred to the health security system, the authority shall strive to reach an agreement with federal, state, and local governments in which their contributions to the health security fund must be fixed to the rate of change of the state gross domestic product and population.
+In order to diminish the administrative burden of maintaining eligibility records for programs transferred to the health security system, the department shall strive to reach an agreement with federal, state, and local governments in which their contributions to the health security fund must be fixed to the rate of change of the state gross domestic product and population.

-- NEW SECTION.
+NEW SECTION.
 Section 83.
 Health security fund personal income tax.
-(1) All heads of households and persons subject to Montana income tax shall pay a health security income tax commencing January 1 of [the second year following the effective date of this act]. - (2) The tax rate is 10% of taxable income as defined in 15-30-102 but not less than \$50 per household per year. - (3) In the case of households in which no member files a Montana income tax return, the authority shall establish mechanisms or coordinate with other state agencies to establish mechanisms for the collection of the minimum tax, including but not limited to deduction of the tax from transfer payments or entitlements at their source. - (4) The revenue collected by this tax must be deposited to the credit of the health security fund account established in [section 76].
+(1) All heads of households and persons subject to Montana income tax shall pay a health security income tax commencing January 1 of [the second year following the effective date of this act].

+(2) The tax rate is 10% of taxable income, as defined in 15-30-101, but not less than \$50 per household per year.

+(3) In the case of households in which no member files a Montana income tax return, the department shall establish mechanisms or coordinate with other state agencies to establish mechanisms for the collection of the minimum tax, including but not limited to deduction of the tax from transfer payments or entitlements at their source.

+(4) The revenue collected by this tax must be deposited to the credit of the health security fund account established in [section 76].

 - NEW SECTION.
 Section 84.
 Credit against individual health security income tax.
-(1) Individuals must receive a credit against their individual health security income tax obligation for either or both of the following: - (a) any credit arising under [section 89(2)]; - (b) any premium or tax paid by the individual required by federal health care reform legislation to the extent that the payments are mandatory and an election is not allowed for a single payor system.
+(1) Individuals must receive a credit against their individual health security income tax obligation for either or both of the following: - 30 (a) any credit arising under [section 89(2)];

+(b) any premium or tax paid by the individual required by federal health care reform legislation to the extent that the payments are mandatory and an election is not allowed for a single payor system.

-(2) In no case may the amo unt of a credit p rovided under this section exc ceed the individu al's health security inco ome tax obligation in ar y year.
-A cred dit may not be carried over fr om year to year.
+(2) in no case may the amount of a credit provided under this section exceed the individual's health security income tax obligation in any year.
+A credit may not be carried over from year to year.